scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 ## Concurrency in Monix

-Parallelism is implemented with dedicated operators, such as `parMap2`, or `parTraverse`.
+Parallelism is implemented with dedicated operators, such as `parMap2` and `parTraverse`.
 However, keep in mind that parallelism with these operators is not guaranteed.
 A more precise definition is that all "parallel" tasks will be _started concurrently_.
 If there are free threads and CPU cores, they _might_ execute in parallel.